Plumbylene: Structure and bonding

-The key aspects of bonding and reactivity in plumbylenes are dictated by the inert pair effect, whereby the combination of a widening s–p orbital energy gap as a trend down the group 14 elements and a strong relativistic contraction of the 6s orbital lead to a limited degree of sp hybridization and the 6s orbital being deep in energy and inert.
-Consequently, plumbylenes exclusively have a singlet spin state due to the large singlet–triplet energy gap, and tend to exist in an equilibrium between monomeric and dimeric forms in solution.
-This is in contrast to carbenes, which often have a triplet ground state and readily dimerize to form alkenes.
+The bonding and reactivity in plumbylenes are dictated by the inert pair effect, whereby the combination of a widening s–p orbital energy gap as a trend down the group 14 elements and a strong relativistic contraction of the 6s orbital limits sp hybridization.
+The 6s orbital is deep in energy and inert.
+Consequently, plumbylenes exclusively have a singlet spin state.
+They tend to exist in an equilibrium between monomeric and dimeric forms in solution.
+In contrast carbenes sometimes have a triplet ground state and in all cases readily dimerize.

 In dimethyllead, (CH3)2Pb, the Pb–C bond length is 2.267 Å and the C–Pb–C bond angle is 93.02°; the singlet–triplet gap is 36.99 kcal mol−1.

-Diphenyllead, (C6H5)2Pb was computed with GAMESS at the B3PW91 level of theory using the basis sets 6-311+G(2df,p) for C and H and def2-svp for Pb with the ECP60MDF pseudopotential, in an adapted procedure (which uses the cc-pVTZ basis set for Pb instead).
-The molecular orbitals (MOs) (visualized using Chimera) and natural bond orbitals (NBOs) (visualized using multiwfn) generated are produced below, and qualitatively identical to the literature.
-As expected, the HOMO is 6s-dominated, and the LUMO is 6p-dominated.
-The NBOs are of the 6s lone pair and vacant 6p orbital respectively.

 The Pb–C bond distance was found to be 2.303 Å and the C–Pb–C angle 105.7°.
-Notwithstanding the different levels of theory, the larger bond angle for (C6H5)2Pb compared to (CH_{3})_{2}Pb can be rationalized by the greater repulsion between the sterically bulkier phenyl groups relative to methyl groups.
+Notwithstanding the different levels of theory, the larger bond angle for (C6H5)2Pb compared to (CH_{3})_{2}Pb can be rationalized by steric effects.

-Atoms in molecules (AIM) topology analysis revealed critical points in (C6H5)2Pb, and is consistent with the literature.

 Plumbylenes occur as reactive intermediates in the formation of tetravalent plumbanes (R4Pb).
 Although the inert pair effect suggests the divalent state should be thermodynamically more stable than the tetravalent state, in the absence of stabilizing substituents, plumbylenes are sensitive to heat and light, and tend to undergo polymerization and disproportionation, forming elemental lead in the process.

 Plumbylenes can be stabilized as monomers by the use of sterically bulky ligands (kinetic stabilization) or heteroatom-containing substituents that can donate electron density into the vacant 6p orbital (thermodynamic stabilization).